 As these are allergens, Skotnicki can patch test against such preservatives.
 “Shampoo reactions are an epidemic,” she says.
 “I see one a day.”

-Are botanicals and essential oils any better than fragrances?
+Are botanicals and essential oils safer?

-Fragrance tops dermatologists’ lists of triggers for skin outbreaks, and they can patch test using mixes of specific fragrance molecules.
+Fragrance tops dermatologists’ lists of triggers for sensitive skin outbreaks, and they can patch test using mixes of specific fragrance molecules.
 Some patients with sensitive skin or contact dermatitis to fragrance ask Skotnicki if it’s safe to use natural, organic perfumes instead.

 She asks them to think about this fact: rose is a fragrance, so are lemon and lavender.
 “There’s a disconnect for people with reactivity,” she says.
 “They might know the synthetic gives them a rash, so they try the organic.
 But the truth is they’re still fragrance, they’re still irritating.”

 “An essential oil is made of say, 20 ingredients.
 You’re drawing out all of these chemicals from a plant, it’s not one thing.”
 That highly allergenic preservative called linalool?
 It’s in lavender oil, and many people get rashes from it.

 How does cumulative “chemical load” relate to skin problems?

 Skotnicki sees patients with some severe product-based problems.
 She writes of a lawyer who arrived with reptilian-looking scales on her cheeks, eyelids, forehead and neck.
 In her view, sometimes the symptoms relate to chemical overload.

 The cumulative idea “can be a hard concept to grasp,” she says.
 “It’s not your face wash.
 It’s your face wash plus your moisturizer plus your eye shadow and then you add shampoo that you rinses over your face, and your skin has simply had enough.”